bitlazer-io/bitlazer/README.md

 ## Roadmap

 1. **Initial Launch and Bridging:**
-   Enable the bridging of WBTC to the L3 native currency and support payments in native BTC.
+   Enable the bridging of WBTC to the L3 native currency (lzrBTC at 1 satoshi = 1000 lzrBTC) and support payments in native BTC.

 2. **Ecosystem Bootstrap with LZRD Airdrop:**
    Conduct an airdrop of 20% of the LZRD tokens to early community builders.